dattaBus-anls/ERP-Spend-Forecasting-app-with-Streamlit-and-ML-pipeline/README.md

 # 📊 ERP Spend Forecasting App with Streamlit & Machine Learning

-This project is a **production-ready AI-powered forecasting dashboard** that predicts procurement spend using historical ERP-style data, macroeconomic indicators (PPI), and machine learning models.
+This project is a **production ready AI powered forecasting dashboard** that predicts procurement spend using historical ERP-style data, macroeconomic indicators (PPI), and machine learning models.
 Built for business analysts and decision-makers, the app provides accurate spend predictions, cost breakdowns, and confidence metrics in real-time.

 ![Dashboard Screenshot](models/predicted_vs_actual.png)